afinetooth/sidekiq-demo-001/README.md

 ##### Recommendation

 Start with Jobs.
 Then switch to Workers when additional control is needed.
 Running both Jobs and Workers is OK.
 Both have full access to rails and so core behavior is written the same.
-Worst case may be confusion during debugging, for the uninitiated; mostly because of logging differences.
+Worst case may be confusion during debugging for the uninitiated, mostly due to logging differences.
 (See [Logging](#logging) below.)

-##### Other interesting details
+#### Other interesting details

 * Sidekiq has two parts:
   - Client: enqueues jobs